-Mr Verkuylen was appointed as company secretary in June 2012 and is also the Chief Financial Officer.
-He is a Chartered Accountant with over 10 years experience in the banking and financial services industry.
-He previously held a position with a major international accounting firm.
+Mr Verkuylen was appointed as Company Secretary on 25 June 2012 and is also the Chief Financial Officer.
+He is a Chartered Accountant with over 10 years experience in the banking and financial services.
+He previously held a position with a major international accounting firm and is a graduate member of the Governance Institute of Australia.